psyc-201/henderson2025/README.md

 cd henderson2025
 ```

-2. Create a folder called `data` also inside the top layer of this directory.
+2. Create a folder called `data` inside the top layer of this directory.

 3. Download the data files from the authors’ [OSF repo](https://osf.io/fa8jk/) and move them into the appropriate folders:
 - Specifically, download the `behav_all.zip`, unzip it, then place this directory within `data`